The 5 Go-To Pieces You Need This Fall

 3. Statement-Making Sunglasses

 Admit it: Sunglasses aren’t just for keeping the sun out of your eyes.
-A statement-making pair can be the ultimate accessory, and at Solstice Sunglasses, Fendi’s new Thelios line is turning heads with its reimagining of signature silhouettes.
+A statement-making pair can be the ultimate accessory and Fendi’s new Thelios line is turning heads with its reimagining of signature silhouettes.
 We’re partial to the Fendi Way, a classic cat-eye shape with distinctive openwork.

 4. Colorful Dress